Boosting Electric Double Layer Capacitance in Laser-Induced Graphene-Based Supercapacitors

 Abstract: During the last years, Internet of Things has become a prominent topic of technical, social, and economic importance.
 One of the main consequences is the high demand for energy and power density from small energy storage devices.
 In this field the laser induced graphene (LIG) has become a promising material to produce flexible micro-supercapacitors.
 The issue with this material is that the performances are strongly restrained by its limited surface area and the relatively low conductivity.
 In this work we improve the performance of a LIG supercapacitor by decorating its surface through electrophoresis: one electrode will be decorated with metal nitrides and metal carbides (MXenes), the other with manganese oxide.
 These two materials have appreciable conductivity and pseudocapacitance.
 Electrochemical measurements have been carried out on the two electrodes separately.
 After a charge balancing, the device has been sealed in pouch and tested.

-Optimization of LAser-Induced Graphene Electrodes for High Voltage and Highly Stable Microsupercapacitors
+Optimization of Laser-Induced Graphene Electrodes for High Voltage and Highly Stable Microsupercapacitors

 Author(s): P. Zaccagnini, Y. Tien, L. Baudino, A. Pedico.
 S. Bianco, A. Lamberti